CazaBelle/MakersBnB/README.md

 I want to be able to list multiple spaces

 As a host user
-So that my customers can see what I have to offer
-I want to be able to assign properties to my space
+So that my guests can see what each space has to offer I want to be able to assign properties to my space

 As a host user